haons211/Vault/2 - Source Material/Others/AWS SAA Stephen Mark.md

 	     - ![[Pasted image 20240923215949.png]]
          - Each Region has many AZs (min 3, max 6)
          - Each AZs is one or more datacenter
          - They're connected with high bandwidth .
-They are separated , so that they'
+They are separated , so that they're careful on disater.

-	  - AWS Data Centers
       - AWS Edge Locations
+1.7
+ - sa
+ -

 ### 3. Getting with AWS